 Joint bank accounts are bank accounts that are held in the name of more than one person.
 Most current accounts offered by high street banks can be used as joint accounts, although the specifics will vary by account.

 Joint account holders are able to deposit money, pay bills, withdraw cash (in some cases more than one account holder will need to approve) and complete any necessary financial transactions.
-Joint accounts are predominately used by married couples, civil partners, or couple living together, and by housemates who share expenses.
+Joint accounts are predominately used by married couples, civil partners, or couples living together, and by housemates who share expenses.

 It is important to note that once you open a joint account with someone you become directly financially linked to him.
 Both parties are equally responsible for the repayment of debts and the credit score of each one is affected by the credit rating of the other account holder.